opencontainers/runc/README.md

 The specification and code is licensed under the Apache 2.0 license found in the `LICENSE` file of this repository.

+## Markdown style

+To keep consistency throughout the Markdown files in the Open Container spec all files should be formatted one sentence per line.
+This fixes two things: it makes diffing easier with git and it resolves fights about line wrapping length.
+For example, this paragraph will span three lines in the Markdown source.

 ### Sign your work

 The sign-off is a simple line at the end of the explanation for the